denizhanMisirlioglu/dfinityProductApp/README.md

 Add a product: Enter the product's name and price.
 Retrieve product details by ID or view all products added.

-LICENSE
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---